 Bake for 55 - 60 minutes, or until tops are golden brown and a toothpick comes out clean when inserted into the center of the cakes.
 Continue cooking for another 5-15 minutes if needed, checking at 5 minutes intervals.

 When ready to serve, remove cake from pan, and place on a serving plate.
-Microwave until hot approximately 1 minute.
+(If desired, microwave the cake until warm for approximately 30 seconds).
 Sprinkle one teaspoon of sugar on top and with a kitchen blow torch brûlée the top and sides of the cake to caramelize the sugar crystals.

 Serve immediately with one scoop of vanilla bean ice cream on top or just whipped cream.